salvatore-abello/CTF-Writeups/B01lers CTF - 2023/ez-class/writeup.md

 This challenge was my favorite.
 Thanks to the organizers for this wonderful CTF!

 ## Overview
-This challenge talks about a service that gives us the possibility to create and run classes.
+This challenge is about a service that gives us the possibility to create and run classes.
 We can specify:
 - The class name
 - The parent class